scrabbletank/farhome-rules/rulesdoc.md

 It's important to remember that rolls contested by a creature can change the outcome of your roll.
 The defenders criticals negate any criticals you have in your roll.
 For example, if you have more total successes than the opponents roll, but they rolled more criticals than you the action succeeds, but does not trigger any critical effects.

 #### Determining What Dice to Roll
-With the exception of Defense rolls, your Attributes and Proficiencies determine what dice you roll.
-Defense rolls use Defense and Superior Defense dice, while other rolls use Superior, Proficient, Normal, Bad, and Terrible dice.
+With the exception of defense rolls, your attributes and proficiencies determine what dice you roll.
+Defense rolls use defense and superior defense dice, while other rolls use superior, enhanced, normal, bad, and terrible dice.
 Wound dice are used to determine how much damage an action does, such as hitting a goblin with a sword or casting _Firebolt_.

-Rolls that use your Attributes will have one Attribute and one Proficiency score that determines what dice you use.
-For example, attacking with melee weapons uses your Strength attribute and has a different Proficiency score depending on if your using a one-handed or two-handed weapon.
-For these rolls you start with 5 Normal dice.
-For every Attribute point you have, replace a Normal die with a Proficient die.
-Next, for every Proficiency point you have, replace a Proficient die with a Superior die.
-Proficiency does not replace Normal dice, you only benefit from proficiency up to your Attribute score.
+Rolls that use your attributes will have an attribute and a proficiency score that determines what dice you use.
+For example, attacking with melee weapons uses your strength attribute and has a different proficiency score depending on if your using a one-handed or two-handed weapon.
+For these rolls you start with 5 normal dice.
+For every attribute point you have, replace a normal die with an enhanced die.
+Next, for every proficiency point you have, replace an enhanced die with a superior die. proficiency does not replace normal dice, you only benefit from proficiency up to your attribute score.

-In the case where you have a negative number for your Attribute score, replace a Normal die with a Bad die.
-If your Proficiency score is negative, replace a Proficient die with a Normal die, or a Bad die with a Terrible die.
+In the case where you have a negative number for your attribute score, replace a normal die with a Bad die.
+If your proficiency score is negative, replace an enhanced die with a normal die, or a bad die with a terrible die.

-Through feats, spells, or items you may have an Attribute score greater than 5.
-In this case for every point above 5 you have you add a Normal die, replacing it with a Proficient die for every Proficiency score above 5.
+Through feats, spells, or items you may have an attribute score greater than 5.
+In this case for every point above 5 you have you add a normal die, replacing it with an enhanced die for every proficiency score above 5.

 #### Defense Rolls
-When making a defense roll you use Defense and Superior Defense dice.
+When making a defense roll you use defense and superior defense dice.
 The number and type of dice you roll is determined by what armor your wearing.
-You roll 2 Defense dice when not wearing any armor or the armors value if you have armor equipped.
-Holding a shield adds either a Defense or Superior Defense die, depending on the shield.
+You roll 2 defense dice when not wearing any armor or the armors value if you have armor equipped.
+Holding a shield adds either a defense or superior defense die, depending on the shield.

 #### Attribute Saves
-Attribute Saves use the same rules as rolling a skill that uses an Attribute, with one exception: negative Attribute scores do not replace Normal dice with Bad dice.
+Attribute saves use the same rules as rolling a skill that uses an attribute, with one exception: negative attribute scores do not replace normal dice with bad dice.
 This means that the lowest you can roll is 5 normal dice.
-However, other effects and conditions, such as Poison, still add dice.
+However, other effects and conditions, such as poison, still add dice.
 In almost every case when you roll an attribute save you are seen as the defender, with the roll siding in your favor on a tie.

 In some cases your GM may ask you to roll a raw attribute.
 Rolling a raw attribute uses your attribute save proficiency and **is** effected by negative attribute scores.